-Every year the theater provides a series of arts education programs for youth.
-Every summer we present a series of Explore Theater classes made possible by our partnerships with Kearney Park and Recreation and the Kearney Area Children’s Museum, our high school Shadow Program in partnership with Kearney Public Schools and our Backstage Workshop that encompasses the whole state of Nebraska.
-In just a few short years our Explore Theater program has been able to reach hundreds of kids ranging kindergarten through middle school providing them a hands-on theater experience.
+Every year the theater provides a series of Explore Theater classes made possible by partnerships with Kearney Park and Recreation, Alia Arram Children’s Museum, Kearney Family YMCA and Holdrege YMCA of the Prairie.
+In just a few years, these classes have been able to reach more than one thousand kids ranging kindergarten through middle school providing them a hand-on theater experience.
 Imagination at Play, Magic of Theater, Clowning Around and Let’s Make a Musical are just a few of the classes offered.
-While the younger kids tackle the craft of theater through puppetry, fairy tales, and storytelling, the middle school students set out to present a performance equipped with music and choreography.
+While the younger kids tackle the craft of theater through puppetry, fairy tales and storytelling, middle school students set out to present a performance equipped with music and choreography.
 Encouraging the creativity of youth is essential and Crane River Theater is proud to afford kids the opportunity to interact, create and have fun while exploring theater.